 - Positivity in times of strife.

-- Exploration of why you think the way you do and do the things you do involving depression.
+- Exploration of why you think the way you do.

 - A competent therapist can help you regain a sense of control again.